 All pigs must have daily outdoor access from the 24th day of life.
 This does not apply to lactating sows during the first 24 days after farrowing.
-Pregnant sows may only be confined in feeding stalls; otherwise they must be kept in groups.
 Pregnant sows must have access to pasture or rooting areas.
 Pregnant or lactating sows may be kept in separate farrowing pens for one week up to parturition and during the suckling period.
 Pregnant or lactating sows may not be restrained.
 Piglets may not be weaned before the age of six weeks.